yashB-2002/File_System_Organiser_Node.js/README.md

 - This is done using Node.js modules like path and fs module.

 - This file organizer can be used by typing following commands on terminal -:

-# node main.js organize "directory path"
+# 1) node main.js organize "directory path"

 - 1) main.js -> It is main file in which code is present.
 So { node main.js } will run this file.
 - 2)  "organize" is command name which we want to execute.
 - 3) "directory path" is path of directory/folder which we want to organize.

+# 2) node main.js tree "directory path"
+- 1) This command will help to show heirarchial view of directories.

+# 3) node main.js help
+- This command is used to check list of commands available.